The Individuals with Disabilities Education Act (IDEA) requires public schools to provide special education services to eligible students.

 to eligible students.
 But not every child who struggles in school qualifies.
 To be covered, a child’s school performance must be “adversely affected” by a disability in one of the 13 categories below.

-The umbrella term “SLD” covers a specific group of learning challenges.
+The “specific learning disability” (SLD) category covers a specific group of learning challenges.
 These conditions affect a child’s ability to read, write, listen, speak, reason, or do math.
-Here’s what could fall in this category:
+Here are some examples of what could fall into this category:

 SLD is the most common category under IDEA.
-In 2018, 34 percent of students who qualified did so under this category.
+In the 2018–19 school year, around 33 percent of students who qualified did so under this category.

 2. Other health impairment

-The umbrella term “other health impairment” covers conditions that limit a child’s strength, energy, or alertness.
+The “other health impairment” category covers conditions that limit a child’s strength, energy, or alertness.
 One example is

 , which impacts attention and